-American Legion Riders Post 74 meets the second Saturday of every month.
-For more information, e-mail Director Charlie Monk at email@example.com.
+American Legion Riders Post 74 meets the second Saturday of every month at 10am.
+For more information, e-mail Director Bob Humphrey.

 American Legion Riders chapters are well known for their charitable work, which has raised hundreds of thousands of dollars for local children's hospitals, schools, veterans homes, severely wounded service members and scholarships.
 Since 2006, Riders nationwide have participated in the Legion Legacy Run, to annually raise money for the Legacy Scholarship Fund, established to provide scholarships to children of U.S. military personnel killed since September 11, 2001.